freedomofpress/securedrop/docs/install.md

 * Each journalist will need their own Tails drive with their own persistent volume secured with their own passphrase — but [that comes later](./onboarding.md).

 * Journalists and admins will eventually need to remember these passphrases.
-We recommend using spaced-repetition to memorize Diecware passphrases.
+We recommend using spaced-repetition to memorize Diceware passphrases.

 **NOTE: Make sure that you never use the *Secure Viewing Station* Tails drive on a computer connected to the Internet or a local network.
 This Tails drive will only be used on the air-gapped *Secure Viewing Station*.**